 - Trockenbeerenauslese (English: dried berries selection) wines from Germany and Austria

-More Details on Noble Rot Wines: WHAT IS NOBLE ROT AND WHAT DOES IT DO TO WINE?
+More Details on Sauternes: WHAT IS SAUTERNES WINE AND HOW DOES IT TASTE?

 Ice wines are unfortified yet sweet, too.
 And just like noble rot wines, they were created by accident.
 More specifically, they resulted from an early onset of winter that froze the grapes on a German vineyard.
 The vintners expected them to be ruined, but they were wrong: While the water in the grapes froze, their sugar gathered in a small amount of remaining juice.
 And this juice could be processed into incredibly sweet wine.